Meet Our Team

 Matthew L. Eanet

-Matt is the Managing Shareholder at Eanet, PC and manages a diverse case load that includes complex commercial litigation matters involving real estate, insurance, international arbitration, employment, trade secret, and general business disputes.
+Matt is the Managing Shareholder at Eanet, PC and manages a diverse case load that includes complex commercial litigation matters involving real estate, insurance, international arbitration, employment, trade secret, trademark and trade dress, and general business disputes.
 With a background that includes extensive trial experience, including tenure as a military prosecutor and significant private practice exposure with an established national firm, Matt applies a proven track record for securing successful outcomes to every phase of litigation, from pre-trial counseling to aggressive advocacy at trial.

 Before forming Eanet, PC, Matt was an attorney at Reeder Lu LLP, a Los Angeles-based real estate litigation firm and a managing partner at Eanet McCreary, LLP.
 Prior to taking on that role, Matt served as a Deputy City Attorney for the City of Los Angeles, where he brought over 20 trials to verdict and was selected to serve in a highly selective City Attorney civil litigation program for troubled real property.
 Matt began his legal career with Manatt, Phelps and Phillips, LLP, the top-tier national law firm that recruited him out of law school.

 Matt was named a “Rising Star” by Super Lawyers (Southern California) in 2013 and selected to Super Lawyers (Southern California) for the years 2015-2019.
 Matt was also honored by Pasadena Magazine as a "Top Attorney" in 2016.